GabrielOnDelphi/Delphi-GUI-Auto-Translator/README.md

         All text is automatically saved to an INI file.
         The user does not have to collect the text manually from the screen.
         No room for errors (missed/hidden text).
+        The LightSaber\Demo\Tester AutoTranslator\Lang\How to translate.rtf file explain to the end user how to create his own translations.

    **Limitations**